Innu: History

-The Norsemen referred to the Innu as the Skræling in Greenlandic Norse.
+The Innu were possibly the group identified in Greenlandic Norse by Norsemen as Skrælings.
 They referred to Nitassinan as Markland.

-The Innu were historically allied with neighbouring Atikamekw, Maliseet and Algonquin peoples against their enemies, the Algonquian-speaking Mi'kmaq and Iroquoian-speaking Five Nations of the Iroquois Confederacy (known as Haudenosaunee.
-During the Beaver Wars (1609-1701), the Iroquois repeatedly invaded the Innu territories from their homelands south of the Great Lakes.
+The Innu were historically allied with neighbouring Atikamekw, Wolastoqiyik (Maliseet) and Algonquin peoples against their enemies, the Algonquian-speaking Mi'kmaq and Iroquoian-speaking Five Nations of the Iroquois Confederacy (known as Haudenosaunee.
+During the Beaver Wars (1609–1701), the Iroquois repeatedly invaded the Innu territories from their homelands south of the Great Lakes.
 They took women and young males as captive slaves, and plundered their hunting grounds in search of more furs.
 Since these raids were made by the Iroquois with unprecedented brutality, the Innu themselves adopted the torment, torture, and cruelty of their enemies.

 The Naskapi, on the other hand, usually had to confront the southward advancing Inuit in the east of the peninsula.

 Innu oral tradition describes the original encounters of the Innu and the French explorers led by Samuel de Champlain as fraught with distrust.
 Neither group understood the language of the other, and the Innu were concerned about the motives of the French explorers.

 The French asked permission to settle on the Innu's coastal land, which the Innu called Uepishtikueiau.
 This eventually developed as Quebec City.
 According to oral tradition, the Innu at first declined their request.
 The French demonstrated their ability to farm wheat on the land and promised they would share their bounty with the Innu in the future, which the Innu accepted.

 Two distinct versions of the oral history describe the outcome.
 In the first, the French used gifts of farmed food and manufactured goods to encourage the Innu to become dependent on them.
 Then, the French changed it to a mercantile relationship: trading these items to the Innu in exchange for furs.
 When the nomadic Innu went inland for the winter, the French increased the size and population of their settlement considerably, eventually completely displacing the Innu.